topolik/Liferay-CVSS/README.md

 Liferay-CVSS
 ============

-CVSS scoring tool for Liferay security issues.
+CVSS tool for scoring Liferay security issues.

-This tool is adapted to Liferay environment and helps to quickly define & verify CVSS score.
+The tool is adapted to Liferay environment and helps to quickly define & verify CVSS score.
+Well, "simple CVSS verification" is still in progress :)

 Published on http://topolik.cz/liferay/cvss.html